Franklin County profile

 Health care and education remain significant employment anchors with 3,182 jobs, or 8.5% employment share, supporting both workforce stability and community development.
 Population growth has continued, with a diverse demographic, especially the Hispanic community and shaping economic and workforce strategies.
 This demographic has been instrumental in driving entrepreneurship, labor force participation and cultural enrichment.

 Efforts to attract a broader range of industries and support small businesses have strengthened industrial diversity and economic resilience.
-Workforce development initiatives have emphasized skill enhancement in agriculture and manufacturing to maintain competitiveness and meet evolving industry demands.
+Workforce development initiatives emphasized skill enhancement in agriculture and manufacturing to maintain competitiveness and meet evolving industry demands.

 Franklin County geographic overview